 Analysis from iData Research found that doctors now perform 75 million endoscopies each year, and more than 19 million of these are colonoscopies.
 The number of colonoscopies and sigmoidoscopies has increased in the past two decades, from 28.25 percent of adults in the United States undergoing the procedure in 2000 to 61.22 percent in 2018.

-Several factors are driving the growth in colonoscopy procedures, including media campaigns to increase public awareness of colorectal cancer and an aging population who hopes to avoid colorectal cancer through screening.
+Several factors are driving the growth in colonoscopy procedures, including media campaigns to increase public awareness of colorectal cancer.
+There is also an aging population who hopes to avoid colorectal cancer through screening.
 Recommendations by USPSTF are also a major driving factor, as most private insurance plans are required to cover preventive services that receive an A or B grade from the Task Force without a copay, although payors and policymakers still make final coverage decisions.

 The updates to the USPSTF guidelines on colorectal cancer screenings, which drops the recommended age for screening from 50 to 45, will also increase access to these screenings.
 In fact, the guideline changes will allow 15 million additional people to get the preventive colorectal cancer screening, and most will undergo this screening at no cost.
 It is important to note that not all payers have reduced their coverage age to reflect the guideline changes.